Roxie Hart (film): Plot

 Homer is one of the reporters charmed by Roxie.
-He also finds out from her apartment building janitor, Michael Finnegan, that Amos is the real killer.
+He also finds out from her apartment building's janitor, Michael Finnegan, that Amos is the real killer.
 Homer decides to help Roxie.
-When the press turns to report on another "lady criminal", Gertie Baxter, and publicity turns in favor of a tougher treatment of women criminals, Roxie pretends to be pregnant to sway public opinion back to her side.
+When the press turns to report on another "lady criminal," Gertie Baxter, and publicity turns in favor of a tougher treatment of women criminals, Roxie pretends to be pregnant to sway public opinion back to her side.

 To buy time to create sympathy for Roxie, Billy moves her trial further into the future.
 He gets Amos to divorce her.
 Roxie still doesn't trust the legal system completely, and asks Billy to find Finnegan and get him to testify in court on her behalf.
-It turns out Finnegan is dead, and the written statement he left before he died is judged as inadmissible evidence.
+It turns out that Finnegan is dead and the written statement he left before he died is judged as inadmissible evidence.

-Roxie's fainting in front of the jury helps her case tremendously.
+Roxie faints in front of the jury, which helps her case tremendously.
 She is found not guilty of the murder, but Amos is arrested instead, stealing the publicity from Roxie.
 Out of the limelight, Roxie has to choose between marrying the poor reporter Homer or a rich member of the jury, stockbroker O'Malley.

 In present time, 1942, Homer finishes his story and gets up.
 He speaks to the bartender, who turns out to be O'Malley, the former stockbroker, who lost everything in the 1929 stock market crash.
 A moment later, Homer is picked up from the bar by his wife, Roxie, who arrives with their six children and announces she is pregnant with another.